thivyab26may/InterviewAssignment/README.md

 Navigates to My Applications

-Every application displayed on the UI matches the expected values stored in your JSON file
+Every application displayed on the UI matches the expected values stored in JSON file

 The user logs out